SimonJMurphy/smurfmeister.github.com/research/index.markdown

 Current Research
 ================
 * Finding binaries among pulsating stars;
-* Investigating the chemically peculiar stars in and around the delta Scuti instability strip;
+* Chemically peculiar stars in and around the delta Scuti instability strip;
 * Developing the MK process for spectral classification;
 * Case studies of individual delta Scuti stars; and
 * Extending the number of known &lambda; Bootis stars.